KULL-Centre/pdbwords/README.md

-pdbwords was written by Kresten Lindorff-Larsen, University of Copenhagen in 2015 I cannot guarantee that your eyes will not start to bleed if you read the code
+pdbwords was written by Kresten Lindorff-Larsen, University of Copenhagen in 2015.

+I cannot guarantee that your eyes will not start to bleed if you read the code.

 The main ingredient of pdbwords is a protein alphabet, developed by Mark Howarth: http://www.bioch.ox.ac.uk/howarth/alphabet.htm